Employed or self-employed?

 What are the practical differences?

-Most businesses, all charities and CASC’s are entitled to an annual ‘employment allowance' of £3,000 (£2,000 to 5 April 2016) to reduce their liability for class 1 secondary national insurance contributions.
-Where a company has a single paid employee who is a director the allowance is not available after 5 April 2016.
+Most businesses, all charities and CASC’s are entitled to an annual ‘employment allowance' of £3,000 to reduce their liability for class 1 secondary national insurance contributions.
+Where a company has a single paid employee who is a director the allowance is not available.

 Employees have rights under health and safety and employment laws, such as the rights to redundancy payments and not to be unfairly dismissed.
 Moreover, the range of social security benefits is greater for employees than for the self employed.

 However, since the introduction of the single tier state pension, the rights of the self employed as regards state pension are the same as those of employees.

 Self employed workers are taxed under self assessment, and are allowed more scope in claiming expenses.
 They also pay Class 2 and Class 4 NI contributions, the combined burden of which is lower than Class 1 NI.
 Their 'employers' are not subject to NI.

 It is not surprising, therefore, that many businesses show a marked preference for self employment status for their workers!